Tips and Tricks: Cigar Store and Lounge Etiquette

 This article focuses on public shops and lounges.
 Members-Only lounges hold to different rules, and typically police themselves.

-In a scene from The Hangover, the character Alan asks the rest of the guys “Are you ready to let the dogs out?” followed by an awkward dance while attempting to sing the line from the song.
+In a scene from The Hangover, the character asks the rest of the guys “Are you ready to let the dogs out?” followed by an awkward dance while attempting to sing the line from the song.
 After shaking off the stunned silence, Phil asks the others “Who brought this guy along?”
 Most of us probably have friends who do embarrassing things.
 Some of us have done those embarrassing things all on our own.
 When visiting your favorite B&M cigar shop, don’t bring this guy.

 The BYOC (Bring your own cigars) Guy